claudneysessa/Horse-CSResponsePagination/README.md

 # Result on Response Headers

-When choosing to use pagination in the response header, CSPagination will generate some personalized information presenting the data in the response header.
+When choosing to use pagination in the response header, CSResponsePagination will generate some personalized information presenting the data in the response header.

 Field                | description
 :------------------- | :--------------